Biological and Environmental Engineering Master of Engineering program

 The BEE MEng program is intended for those who have a B.S. degree or equivalent in an engineering or closely related science field from a college or university of recognized standing.
 Students in the MEng program must select a Biological and Environmental Engineering (BEE) faculty advisor who is a member of the BEE graduate field.

-The BEE MEng has two main components:
+The Biological and Environmental Engineering Master's of Engineering program has two main components:

 - Coursework: Students work with a faculty advisor to map out their individualized course of study based on their area(s) of interest.
 While the majority of the courses (24 credits) will be in College of Engineering, students have the flexibility to take courses across Cornell.